seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

           action: none
         style:
           transform: inherit
-          bottom: 0%
+          top: 0%
-          left: 0%
+          width: 100%
           mix-blend-mode: lighten
 ```

 There's some boilerplate in that code that we'll need to repeat a lot, and deserves some explaining:
 - `tap_action` and `hold_action`.
 This makes the image non-clickable.
 Without these, your mouse will turn into a pointer whenever it is over any part of the image.
 - `transform: inherit`.
 Picture Elements automatically applies a `transform: translate(50%, 50%)` to all images.
 This line disables that transform.
-- `bottom: 0` and `left: 0` explicitly position the image at the origin.
+- `top: 0` and `width: 100%` explicitly position the image at the origin and make it the same width as the base image.
 - `mix-blend-mode: lighten` tells the browser to only render pixels that are lighter than the underlying pixels in lower layers.

 ### Displaying ambient luminosity